pisv/gethandly.wiki-playground/Step-Three.md

 the union of the model contents before and after a particular operation, with all unchanged sub-trees pruned out.

-Each delta object provides the following information:
+Each delta object provides the following information, which can be uniformly accessed via methods in the class `ElementDeltas`:

-* The element it corresponds to.
+* The element the delta object corresponds to.
 * The kind of modification (added, removed, or changed).
 * The precise nature of the change (the change flags).
 * Deltas for any added, removed, or changed children.